mimhelix/mimhelix/LA.md

 But 1992 was a long time ago, so let's update the MIM's original analysis with more recent figures.

 Let's consider a scenario: suppose the U.$. was to eliminate all surplus value that the Amerikan nation produces, so that Amerikan workers have a rate of surplus value of 0%.
-This means that if an Amerikan worker were to produce 1 hour of value, ey would be paid a wage that would allow them to command 1 hour of value in return.
+This means that if an Amerikan worker were to produce 1 hour of value, ey would be paid a wage that would allow em to command 1 hour of value in return.
 And let's suppose that instead of exploiting Amerikan workers, the U.$. bourgeoisie wanted to rely entirely on lower-wage workers in the U.$. internal semi-colonies as the source of their profits.
 What would this scenario look like?
 How much profit could the capitalist make?

 So, reminding ourselves that we are assuming that the U.$. economy is totally cut off from the rest of the world, in our model U.$.
 GDP represents the total price of goods and services produced in the U.$. and also the total value of those goods and services (in the aggregate, total value = total price according to Marxist theory).
 In 2010, the most recent census year at the time of writing, U.$.
 GDP was $15.23 trillion.
 According to the U.$. census, in that same year, "Blacks," "Hispanics," and indigenous people (the closest measures for oppressed nations we could find in the census) accounted for about 30% of the population.
 So, assuming that people in oppressed nations within the U.$. perform about 30% of the labor in the U.$., 30% of the total value produced in the U.$., or 30% of U.$.
 GDP, was produced by oppressed nation workers.